 Jones, N.T., Germain, R.M., Grainger, T.N., Hall, A., Baldwin, L., Gilbert, B. 2015.
 Dispersal mode mediates the effect of patch size and patch connectivity on metacommunity diversity.
 Journal of Ecology 103: 935-944.

 Zhang, J., Nielsen, S.E., Grainger, T.N., Kohler, M., Chipchar, T., Farr, D. 2014.
 Sampling landscape-scale plant diversity and rarity: the importance of sampling time in species detectability.
 PLoS ONE 9: 95334.

 Grainger, T.N. and Turkington, R. 2013.
 Long-term nutrient enrichment differentially affects investment in sexual reproduction in four boreal forest understory species.
 Plant Ecology 214: 1017-1026.

 Grainger, T.N. and Turkington, R. 2013.
 Mechanisms for success after long-term nutrient enrichment in a boreal forest understory.
 PLoS ONE 8: 61229.

 Grainger, T.N. and Turkington, R. 2012.
 Germinability of Epilobium angustifolium seeds from plants treated annually with fertilizer for twenty-two years.
 Davidsonia 22: 2-8.

-Germain, R.M., Grainger, T.N., Jones, N.T. and Gilbert, B. In review at Journal of Ecology.
+Germain, R.M., Grainger, T.N., Jones, N.T. and Gilbert, B. In review.
 Frequency-dependent maternal effects across species and environments.
+Journal of Ecology.